studylab1/SAMR-Enum-Lab/Lab_Setup.md

 #### Special hosts:
 - `xdc1`: domain controller that contains a datas for replication to other domains.
 - `xws1`: Linux client used to execute the enumeration scan with tools available only on Linux.
-- `zdc1`: domain controller used to execute enumeration scans for comparing existing tools.
+- `ydc1` and `zdc1`: domain controllers used to execute enumeration scans for comparing existing tools.
 - `yws1`: workstation from which the enumeration scan is executed to compare existing tools.

 ### Network Setup